 There is little direct data on damage to the fetus from exposure to lead but it is generally assumed that the fetus and newborn would be at least as susceptible to neurological damage as young children.
-Blood lead levels of 50-60 $\mu$ g/100 g in children can cause significant neurobehavioral impairments and there is evidence of hyperactivity at blood levels as low as 25 $\mu$ g/100 g.
-Given the overall body of literature concerning the adverse health effects of lead in children, OSHA feels that the blood lead level in children should be maintained below 30 $\mu$ g/100 g with a population mean of 15 $\mu$ g/100 g.
-Blood lead levels in the fetus and newborn likewise should not exceed 30 $\mu$ g/100 g.
+Blood lead levels of 50-60 [mu] g/dl in children can cause significant neurobehavioral impairments and there is evidence of hyperactivity at blood levels as low as 25 [mu] g/dl.
+Given the overall body of literature concerning the adverse health effects of lead in children, OSHA feels that the blood lead level in children should be maintained below 30 [mu] g/dl with a population mean of 15 [mu] g/dl.
+Blood lead levels in the fetus and newborn likewise should not exceed 30 [mu] g/dl.

-Because of lead's ability to pass through the placental barrier and also because of the demonstrated adverse effects of lead on reproductive function in both the male and female as well as the risk of genetic damage of lead on both the ovum and sperm, OSHA recommends a 30 $\mu$ g/100 g maximum permissible blood lead level in both males and females who wish to bear children.
+Because of lead's ability to pass through the placental barrier and also because of the demonstrated adverse effects of lead on reproductive function in both the male and female as well as the risk of genetic damage of lead on both the ovum and sperm, OSHA recommends a 30 [mu] g/dl maximum permissible blood lead level in both males and females who wish to bear children.

 6. Other toxic effects.
 Debate and research continue on the effects of lead on the human body.
 Hypertension has frequently been noted in occupationally exposed individuals although it is difficult to assess whether this is due to lead's adverse effects on the kidney or if some other mechanism is involved.
-Vascular and electrocardiogarphic changes have been detected but have not been well characterized.
+Vascular and electrocardiographic changes have been detected but have not been well characterized.
 Lead is thought to impair thyroid function and interfere with the pituitary-adrenal axis, but again these effects have not been well defined.

 III.
-MEDICAL EVALUATION
+Medical Evaluation